movementlabsxyz/MIP/MD/md-23/README.md

 **User Journey**: Operators can programmatically fetch release artifacts and use them to run applications.

 **Justification**: Operators should be able to automate the process of fetching and deploying release artifacts.
-This will help ensure that applications are always running the latest version of Movement technologies.
+This will help ensure that applications are always running the latest versions of Movement technologies.

 ### D3: Initiate all releases from source control